Wang Jianwei: Early life and education

-In 1984, Wang met his future teacher Zheng Shengtian, who had just returned to China from the United States and brought along many materials that referenced Western contemporary art.
-This was the first time that Wang saw documentations of installation and environmental art, which cast a profound impact on his later style.
+Also in 1984, Wang met his future teacher, Zheng Shengtian, who had just returned to China from the United States and brought along materials that referenced Western contemporary art.
+This was Wang's first exposure to installation and environmental art which had a profound impact on his later style.

+85 New Wave Art Movement

 The "85 New Wave Art Movement" ("85 Xinchao meishu yundong") between 1985 and 1989 was a nationwide avant-garde movement that was stimulated by increasing contact and exchange with the contemporary international art world.
 In 1985, the National Art Gallery hosted the Rauschenberg Overseas Culture Interchange project, which introduced Wang to the work of Robert Rauschenberg, an artist who had significant impact on emerging avant-garde artists and specifically on the development of installation art in China.
 The same year, Wang enrolled in a graduate program for oil painting at the Zhejiang Academy of Fine Arts, now China Academy of Art, in Hangzhou, Zhejiang Province; he graduated in 1987.
 During the graduate studies, he read many previously forbidden books on Western literature and philosophy, and was influenced by Existentialists such as Jean-Paul Sartre, Albert Camus, and Jorge Luis Borges.

-The "85 New Wave Art Movement" inspired an important exhibition of new Chinese art, the 1989 China/Avant-Garde show at the National Art Gallery, which drew great attention of the Chinese authorities, and helped catalyze the 1989 Tiananmen Square protest.
-As a result of the purging of the reformists in the protest, avant-garde activity declined, but at the same time, Chinese avant-garde art drew increased attention from the international world.
-In 1990, Wang met and acquainted with the Beijing-based art group called the New Measurement Group (Xin kedu), which included Chen Shaoping, Gu Dexin, and Wang Luyan.
+Additionally, the "85 New Wave Art Movement" inspired an exhibition of new Chinese art, the 1989 China/Avant-Garde show at the National Art Gallery, which drew attention of the Chinese authorities, and helped catalyze the 1989 Tiananmen Square protest.
+In 1990, Wang connected with the Beijing-based art group the New Measurement Group (Xin kedu), which included Chen Shaoping, Gu Dexin, and Wang Luyan.
 The group shared many of Wang's perspectives in conceptual and experimental art practices and art making.

-Artwork and exhibitions

-After graduating from the Zhejiang Academy of Fine Arts, Wang produced his Tea House series (1989–1990), paintings that depict elderly residents drinking tea and passing time in local teahouses.
-He developed his signature style, employing a documentary practice of studying, observing, sketching, and interacting with his subjects.
-In essence, he was performing a cultural study of a microsociety.
-His visual treatment of the passage of time and movement of the subjects resembled the work of Francis Bacon, even though he was not aware of the latter until 1990.
-The Tea House series was shown in a solo exhibition at the Cultural Palace of Nationalities in Beijing in 1991, and at the same time, Wang considered extending his practices to installation and conceptual art; he increasingly approached art, science, and philosophy as methodologies via which to reconsider new policies and research strategies for China's future.